 The word at large has been doing this since time began.
 As opinions are shared more easily and openly, then it becomes more important than ever to engage with them, and to do so transparently, honestly.

 Engagement builds knowledge

 Value from feedback.
 When you listen to what employees, partners, customers, suppliers have to say, you'll learn what people truly think about your company and its offering.
 This can be put to good use in decision making on many levels, inckuding the products you offer, the service you provide and the depth of engagement with the different stakeholders in your eco-system.

 Feedback drives creativity and solutions.
 Engagement across these many different stakeholders builds communities, and brings a many-fold increase to the number of minds actively considering what your company and brand is, and ideas for what it could be.
 This type of collaboration is gold-dust, creating engineers and advocates well beyond those on your payroll.

 Bond with customers.
 It's human nature to want to be included and to have our opinions respected.
 Millennials share opinions and interact online daily.
 Your employees and your customers are by nature extremely social, and what works for them as individuals also work for them as staff or as consumers.
 By including both sets of people in the company's social knowledge sharing, reach is increased and bonds strengthened, with a likely positive increase in sales.

 Engaged fans.
 The majority of millenial social media users share opinions and photos about a product or service before they make the purchase decision, and then again after purchase.
 Each millennial your company engages with is likely to tell hundreds of others of their experience.
 The cost to acquire this kind of reach from scratch doesn't compare, so the effort you put into engaging fans of the company or brand will be amplified significantly.

 Staff empowerment.
-Sharing knowledge socially allows your team to search for and find the information they need for their daily work, and can immediately ask for help in finding what they don't know.
+Sharing knowledge socially allows your teams to search for and find the information they need for their daily work, and can immediately ask for help in finding what they don't know.
 The ability to be master of their work is a great motivator.